Green Heart Love

 • Sriracha aioli: A creamy dip or dressing seasoned with spicy Sriracha sauce.

-• Maple balsamic dressing: Sweet and flavorful dressing perfect for salads, protein, and vegetables.
+• Maple Balsamic Dressing: Sweet and flavorful dressing perfect for salads, protein, and vegetables.

 • Garlic chutney: A spicy Indian condiment made with just 7 simple ingredients.